Pramita0410/Pramita0410/README.md

 🎓 Graduate Student at Northeastern University

-💼 Currently working as a Technology Specialist at Hughes Networks System an Echostar Company
+💼 Currently working as a Operations Analyst/Engineer at Hughes Network Systems an EchoStar Company

 🔧 Experienced in Data Engineering, Workflow Automation, Cloud Infrastructure, Analytics, and System Integration